Gratitude and appreciation aren’t just fluffy words people throw around to feel good.

 That’s why appreciation is so powerful.
 It’s pure.
 It pulls you into the present moment.
 It teaches you to see value everywhere — not just when life hands you a trophy.
 And the importance of appreciation?

-Gratitude vs. Appreciation: Key Differences
+Gratitude And Appreciation: Key Differences

 Gratitude usually kicks in after you receive something.
 Somebody helps you, gives you a gift, does you a favor — boom, you feel grateful.
 It’s a natural emotional trigger.